Alexc09/ArUpload/readme.md

 ![image-20220310170216525](Assets/output.jpg)

-URL to the uploaded file is at the last line
+URL to the uploaded file is at the last line.